AlanXia0118/End-to-end-Deep-Learning-based-Person-Re-identification-System/README.md

 # Training and validation
 The training process is executed in `model_train_and_val.py` as well as validation.
-Since the model is overall end-to-end, you can start training by feeding two channels of inputs to the first layer just like any other typical cnn architecture.
+Since the model is overall end-to-end, you can start training by feeding each channel of inputs to the first layer just like any other typical CNN architecture.

 However, according to the paper, we firstly implement data augmentation and hard negative mining in `npydata_generator.py`, which produces ndarray datasets including training data and test data catering to Keras architectures, to acquire sufficient data and address the problem of imbalanced dataset.